Sonnet 387

 Sonnet 385

-My nighttime muse has left me so it seems
+My nighttime muse has left me so it seems,

-Though passioned fire smolders in my breast,
+Though passioned fire still smolders in my breast;

-While silver moon lights up your face in dreams
+The silver moon lights up your face in dreams

 To taunt my fervor with that visage blessed;